uccollab/hai-coaching/README.md

 ## Working with the dataset
 The file ``dataset_parsing.ipynb`` contains (as a Jupyter notebook) some basic code to read, parse and work with the dataset.

+## Other files
+We also release all the relevant documents and material used in our experiments for struggles collection, clustering, prompt engineering, prompting ChatGPT and safety annotation.
+Each step has its own directory and README file.